 KEY TIPS to prepare spongy soft Rosogolla

-You absolutely need full fat whole milk to prepare the perfect Rasgulla
+- You absolutely need full fat whole milk to prepare the perfect Rasgulla

-Curdling Milk – Often we tend to add the acid right after the milk is boiled.
-Avoid doing that as that created hard texture of the chenna (curdle milk).
+- Curdling Milk – Often we tend to add the acid right after the milk is boiled.
+Avoid doing that as that creates hard texture of the chenna (curdle milk).
 Take the hot pan off the gas, add some ice cubes or give it a few seconds, and then add the vinegar or lemon juice.

-After straining the curdle milk, and washing it off with cold water, squeeze off all the water and hang it for JUST 30 MINUTES.
-If you hand the cheese cloth for more than 30 minutes, it will take away all the moisture and you will not get that super soft texture.
+- After straining the curdle milk, and washing it off with cold water, squeeze off all the water and hang it for JUST 30 MINUTES.
+If you hand the cheese cloth for more than 30 minutes, it will take away all the moisture, and you will not get that super soft texture.

-While kneading the dough if it feels too dry even after kneading for 5 minutes, then add just half teaspoon of warm water to add some moisture.
+- While kneading the dough, if it feels too dry even after kneading for 5 minutes, then add just half teaspoon of warm water to add some moisture.

-Shaping the Cheese Balls – It is critical to avoid any cracks on the cheeseball and that will happen only if the cheese dough is smooth and soft.
+- Shaping the Cheese Balls – It is critical to avoid any cracks on the cheeseball, and that will happen only if the cheese dough is smooth and soft.

-Once the Roshogolla is cooked, don’t take it off the hot syrup.
+- Once the Roshogolla is cooked, don’t take it off the hot syrup.
 Leave it in it until it’s come to room temperature.

 Often people get intimidated with the idea to prepare Roshogolla at home and I hope these tips will help you.
 Homemade Roshogolla/Rasgulla is a delightful treat and tastes way better than the store-bought ones.